SamihaWahsousse/SerenityEstateApiFiles/README.md

 # SerenityEstateApiFiles
 ## File Storage API

-This application enables you to store and get files in a manner similar to Dropbox.
+This application enables you to store and get files (pictures - files ).

 ## Features